 Yet, the curtains are very elegant and rather soft which is surprising for blackout curtains.
-Moreover, they are available in several varieties, it’s easy to find one to fit the ambience of your home.
+Moreover, they are available in several varieties, so it’s easy to find one to fit the ambiance of your home.

 2. Beautyrest 11239042X095IV Chenille

-Beautyrest darkening curtains are special blackout curtains which are rather subtle and elegant.
+Beautyrest darkening curtains are special blackout curtains that are rather subtle and elegant.

 They are great for darkening rooms and therefore giving you a good night’s or even day’s sleep.
 Of course, they also help to block noise from the outside helping you to relax in the comfort of your home.

 Design: These are made of 100% polyester textured chenille fabric and are quite elegant and of high quality.